 Please make all assignments in your own words.
-Quizzes and the Final Exam will be administered in class via the D2L website with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
-Please adhere to the restriction of only a calculator being allowed during these assessments.
+Quizzes and the Final Exam will be administered via the D2L website with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
+Please adhere to the restriction of only a calculator, blank paper, and a writing utensil being allowed during these assessments.